-Specificity: Specificity in Bradford Hill's time meant that an exposure causes a single disease without any other likely explanation other than the exposure under consideration.
+Specificity in Bradford Hill's time meant that an exposure causes a single disease without any other likely explanation other than the exposure under consideration.
 However, we now know that a particular exposure may cause more than one disease state.
-For instance, it is known that benzene is known to cause several cancers and other adverse health effects.
-Therefore, the specificity criterion is difficult to meet with benzene.
+For instance, it is known that the water contaminants from Camp Lejeune are known to cause several cancers and other adverse health effects, including PD.
+Furthermore, there are other chemical causes of PD - it is not unique to TCE.
+Therefore, the specificity criterion is difficult to meet with the chemical contaminants at Camp Lejeune and PD.